ChrstphrHll/npc_gen/students/Levi Kicklighter.md

 ---
 ### Description
 - 1st year Goliath Paladin in Elkenval
-- curly blonde hair that's geled back, Pale Gray eyes, and Fair skin
+- long curly auburn hair that's put up, Pale Gray eyes, and Fair skin
 - Is Hearty and Airy, and has Compassion as their ideal

 ### Organizations